SamParklcf/SysAlchemy.Lab/Refactoring/README.md

 # SysAlchemy.Lab.Refactoring
 This project is talking about all best practices on refactoring techniques.

 Main references for this project is [refactoring.guru](https://refactoring.guru/) website.
+The main difference is that you can learn refactoring in practice.

 Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design